mapbox/mapbox-gl-native/README.md

 # Troubleshooting

+To trigger a complete rebuild, run `make clean` and then start over generating the Xcode projects or Makefiles as described above.

 If you are having trouble getting the dependencies right, you can blow away the `mason_packages` directory, or run `make distclean`.
 This means the Makefile and configure script will automatically install the dependencies again on the next try.

+On OS X, you can also try clearing the Xcode cache with `make clear_xcode_cache`.

 # Mapbox API access tokens